oldpa/prompt-helper/README.md

-# AI Prompt Optimizer
+# ChatGPT prompt helper

-AI Prompt Optimizer is a simple, vanilla JavaScript HTML app that allows you to test multiple variations of AI prompts in one go.
+ChatGPT Prompt helper is a simple, vanilla JavaScript HTML app that allows you to test multiple variations of AI prompts in one go.
 It uses a grid-like interface where each row represents a different test case, and the columns hold variations of the AI prompts.
 The app enables real-time editing and processing of these prompts and test cases.
 This project uses zero external dependencies.

 ## Table of Contents